'In-form Boutier the one to beat at Women's Open'

 Nevertheless, Boutier is hard to ignore given the quality of the golf she has demonstrated over the past fortnight - a lucrative period that all players have been targeting for success.

-"I feel like they were both very demanding courses, so I feel like it kind of forces me to really focus and have to dig deep a little bit," she revealed after taking her season earnings past $2m (£1.6m).
+"They were both very demanding courses, so it kind of forces me to really focus and have to dig deep a little bit," she revealed after taking her season earnings past $2m (£1.6m).

 "Sometimes you're just so focused on doing and playing and hitting shots that it's kind of hard to really take in the full picture of how my game is.